-- 1. On the Fortify header, select SCANCENTRAL. - 2.
+- On the OpenText header, select SCANCENTRAL. - 2.
 In the left pane of the Scan Requests page for ScanCentral, select Sensor Pools.
 The Sensor Pools page opens to Sensor Pools tab, which lists all existing pools.
 The last column of the table displays a Delete Pool icon for each pool.
-If the icon is blue $\overline{10}$, you can delete the pool.
-If the icon is gray $\overline{10}$, you cannot delete the pool.

-3. Click the Delete Pool icon in that corresponds to the pool you want to delete.
+If the icon is blue , you can delete the pool.
+If the icon is gray , you cannot delete the pool. - 3.
+Click the Delete Pool icon that corresponds to the pool you want to delete.
 Fortify Software Security Center removes the pool from the list and adds all sensors assigned to the deleted pool to the Unassigned Sensors tab.

-"Viewing ScanCentral SAST Sensor Information" on page 386
+"Viewing ScanCentral SAST Sensor Information" on page 394

-"Creating ScanCentral SAST Sensor Pools" on page 391
+"Creating ScanCentral SAST Sensor Pools" on page 399